devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 </details>

 <details><summary><strong><ins>3.
 Boot faster or Remove Volume has MisHash </ins></strong></summary>
+If anyone facing Volume Hash Mismatch, Just type `sudo purge` in terminal so you can use bluetooth without rebooting the device.😉
 You can Disable IntelBluetoothFirmware.kext & IntelBluetoothInjector.kext to be able to Boot faster those kexts in config.plist for BigSur.
 For Monterey, Disable IntelBluetoothFirmware.kext & Bluetool fixup.kext to be able to Boot faster those kexts in config.plist This is not done by default to bluetooth working.